Protect Your Property

 To stop the IRS from seizing assets, you can transfer ownership of those assets to another individual.
 If you are currently looking into the option of asset transferring, you need to do so before you receive an email or letter notifying you of the IRS’ intent to levy.

-Assets transferred after receiving the intent to levy notice can be sized by the IRS legally.
-However, this does not always work because even if you transfer assets before the IRS sends you a notice about the intent to levy, they still have the ability to seize those assets.
+always work because even if you transfer assets before the IRS sends you a notice about the intent to levy, they still have the ability to seize those assets.
 This is because the IRS will recognize the individual you transferred the assets to as a trustworthy nominee and will go after the seizure of that item.

 However, this process of asset transferring does slow down the ability of the IRS to seize assets and gives you a little more time to try to create a settlement agreement before they release the levy.